abrgr/abrgr.github.io/_posts/2019-04-20-computer-science-and-the-purpose-of-life.md

 *This is a point to stop and think a bit.
 We have just defined, quite precisely, the purpose of life, our prime directive as living creatures.
 We are to construct the most efficient model of reality and act in accordance with it.*

-All of the above are inspired by [this fanatstic article](https://www.quantamagazine.org/the-computational-foundation-of-life-20170126/) and, in part, by Schrödinger's book, [What is Life](https://www.amazon.com/What-Life-Canto-Erwin-Schr%C3%B6dinger-ebook/dp/B00AHTN2T0).
+All of the above are inspired by [this fantastic article](https://www.quantamagazine.org/the-computational-foundation-of-life-20170126/) and, in part, by Schrödinger's book, [What is Life](https://www.amazon.com/What-Life-Canto-Erwin-Schr%C3%B6dinger-ebook/dp/B00AHTN2T0).

 # What does this imply about epistemology?
 What is real and what is true?
 While humanity considered the problem of collectives quite seriously in antiquity, we seem to have lost interest in it in our modern times.
 Yet it is central to our understanding of reality.

-Each of us is composed of billions of molecules, each composed of lots of atoms, themselves composed of lots of subatomic particles, the whole mess constantly bombarded by outside particles, subjected to quantum fluctuations, interpspersed with virtual particles bursting momentarily into being.
+Each of us is composed of billions of molecules, each composed of lots of atoms, themselves composed of lots of subatomic particles, the whole mess constantly bombarded by outside particles, subjected to quantum fluctuations, interspersed with virtual particles bursting momentarily into being.
 Yet I label this amalgam, "me."
 Though the particles in "me" may exchange with the particles in "you" and though the constituents of "me" may leave and be replaced by foreign stand-ins, still, I say that I am "me" and you are "you."
 It seems that our understanding of reality is dependent on the scale at which we undertake our examination.
 Is the Ship of Theseus, patched over centuries until no board of the original remains, still the same ship?

-One uniquely unsatisfying answer to this is to reject our pedestrian notions of reality and identity and to write off the whole affair as an artifact of language, a quirk in our brains (though, how one might explain the persistence of any attirbute of our brains without a proper treatment of the problem of collectives remains a mystery to me).
+One uniquely unsatisfying answer to this is to reject our pedestrian notions of reality and identity and to write off the whole affair as an artifact of language, a quirk in our brains (though, how one might explain the persistence of any attribute of our brains without a proper treatment of the problem of collectives remains a mystery to me).

 On the other hand, the central tenet of Objectivism is that reality exists.
 Objectivist epistemology notes "that the concept 'unit' involves an act of consciousness (a selective focus, a certain way of regarding things), but that it is **not** an arbitrary creation of consciousness: it is a method of identification or classification according to the attributes which a consciousness observes in reality."
 That is, there is a reality--the constituent objects of which we each are made--and there are many valid **views** of that reality, projecting a set of identities and thus creating a set of units and concepts--the labeling of "humans" and "me" vs "you" even though the constituents of each of us may vary and even exchange.

-These views of reality (e.g. concepts or abstractions) are "a mental integration of two or more units posessing the same distinguishing characteristic(s), with their particular measurements omitted."
+These views of reality (e.g. concepts or abstractions) are "a mental integration of two or more units possessing the same distinguishing characteristic(s), with their particular measurements omitted."
 Having integrated units into a concept, one may then differentiate, identifying sub-concepts once subsumed under the integrated concept, by specifying some additional constraints.

 Objectivism rightly holds that the distinguishing characteristics used to define one concept apart from others varies with context.
 As we gain deeper understanding of a subject, we are better able to differentiate one collective from another or may find that two previously separated collectives are better treated as one.
 Still, we are left wanting a more satisfying means of determining which conceptual boundaries are "better" drawn than others.